 Expanding our dollar-oriented goal into a goal of general security, we unveil secondary goals which directly pertain to our primary goal.
 The added emotional relevance accelerates our overall motivation.
 The secondary goals may include connecting with mentors to develop skills and knowledge of sustainability practices, forming teams of support-mates who engage in community resource sharing, and acquiring diverse, essential resources (only one of which is money).

 We then break down the secondary goals into tertiary goals, and sometimes even further.
 The hierarchy continues until we arrive at specific actionable steps which can be put on a calendar.
-We will address actionable steps later on in the main body of the essay to which this aside is attached.
+We will address actionable steps later on in the main body of the chapter to which this aside is attached.

 For now, we wrap up this section with a couple of added bonuses for converting neutral goals to positive goals.

 First bonus: achieving a positive goal has compounding benefits.